Piracy in the Atlantic World: Legal system

-Prior to the mid-17th century, how Atlantic pirates were treated under the law broadly adhered to a 1559 treaty between France and Spain which laid out the “no peace beyond the line” rule, meaning that hostilities in New World waters (anything west of the Azores) was not governed by European norms.
+Prior to the mid-17th century, how Atlantic pirates were treated under the law broadly adhered to a 1559 treaty between France and Spain which laid out the "no peace beyond the line" rule, meaning that hostilities in New World waters (anything west of the Azores) was not governed by European norms.
 As Spain gradually lost hegemony in the Atlantic, however, this policy fell out of use, and British laws became increasingly important in the legal world of piracy.

-The early 17th century saw a more coherent legal view of piracy begin to take shape, with the work Mare Liberum (Free Sea) by Dutch jurist and polymath Hugo Grotius attempting to draw a legal distinction between “privateers” with letters of marque from “pirates.”
-Grotius also attempted to brand Spain and Portugal’s dominance of the sea as a form of piracy in itself, as it attempted to “blockade the seas.”
+The early 17th century saw a more coherent legal view of piracy begin to take shape, with the work Mare Liberum (Free Sea) by Dutch jurist and polymath Hugo Grotius attempting to draw a legal distinction between "privateers" with letters of marque from "pirates."
+Grotius also attempted to brand Spain and Portugal's dominance of the sea as a form of piracy in itself, as it attempted to "blockade the seas."

-The late 17th century, when the “Golden Age of Piracy” was getting underway, saw a major shift in British policy, accompanying their rise as a maritime power.
+The late 17th century, when the "Golden Age of Piracy" was getting underway, saw a major shift in British policy, accompanying their rise as a maritime power.
 However, Britain itself had multiple competing legal systems which could claim jurisdiction over piracy.

-The legal system of the English during the late seventeenth century was built upon common law (28 Henry VIII, c.
-15).
+The legal system of the English during the late seventeenth century was built upon common law (Offences at Sea Act 1536 (28 Hen.
+8. c.
+15)).
 This allowed circumstantial evidence to be admissible, but also forced the captured to be transferred to England where the law was enforceable.
 This made it burdensome for the colonial governments to enforce extradition.
-Additionally, Common law’s emphasis on local courts, the right to a jury of peers, and different treatment of Englishmen and foreigners clashed with the international nature of piracy; foreign pirates preyed on British ships and vice versa, and piracy often took place in waters outside British dominion, although the nationality of those involved might be British.
-Complicating matters was the British crown’s insistence on judging any piracy case which involved a British subject in any way.
+Additionally, Common law's emphasis on local courts, the right to a jury of peers, and different treatment of Englishmen and foreigners clashed with the international nature of piracy; foreign pirates preyed on British ships and vice versa, and piracy often took place in waters outside British dominion, although the nationality of those involved might be British.
+Complicating matters was the British crown's insistence on judging any piracy case which involved a British subject in any way.
 The inadequacies of common law led to the adoption of the Admiralty Law system, a system originating in the Middle Ages, to govern cases of piracy.

-During the seventeenth century, after Jamaica had become a haven for pirates.
+During the 17th century, after Jamaica had become a haven for pirates.
 Henry Morgan was selected as deputy governor.
 During this period, there was debate among English scholars about the extent of jurisdiction of the 1536 acts.
 Jamaica had one of the first laws to deliver justice with royal legitimacy.
 It became known as "The Jamaica Act."
 1683 would mark the beginning of aggressive anti-piracy laws.
 The increasingly anti-piratical policy by the Jamaican government started an exodus from Jamaica.
 This law was the only one of its kind in the Caribbean or North American colonies and it simply forced the buccaneers and pirates out, into the Carolinas, New York, and the Bahamas.